-In all sexes, changes in hormone levels can influence ADHD symptoms.
-Regardless of gender, individuals may experience a shift in symptoms around puberty when sex hormones influence physical symptoms and behavior.
+In both sexes, changes in hormone levels can influence ADHD symptoms.
+Regardless of their sex assigned at birth, individuals may experience a shift in symptoms around puberty when sex hormones influence physical symptoms and behavior.
 Fluctuating hormones can affect symptoms in other ways:

-hormone levelsin pregnancy and menopause can also increase symptoms.
-Inattentioncan increase after the ovulation phase of your menstrual cycle.
+small 2017 studyfound that inattention can increase after the ovulation phase of your menstrual cycle.

 - Changes in estrogen levels across your cycle can increase ADHD symptoms, especially for women with ADHD who may experience more impulsivity.

 Psychological and emotional effects of ADHD on women

 2014 research reviewof girls with ADHD showed that their self-esteem is often lower than boys with ADHD — even well into adulthood.
 Research from 2016comparing girls who have ADHD with girls who do not have ADHD suggests that those with ADHD often have more conflict in their social relationships than those without ADHD.

 2017 studyof women and girls suggests that women diagnosed with ADHD have a higher risk of experiencing symptoms of depression, anxiety, and eating disorders.
 Additionally, borderline personality disorder is more likely to be reported among women previously or concurrently diagnosed with the hyperactive-impulsive type of ADHD.

 There’s no full cure for ADHD.
 But several measures are available to help reduce ADHD’s impact on people who live with it.